-- [Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)
+- [Tip 1]: The 5-Step Value Ladder You Can Base Your Business On

-This article is for entrepreneurs who want to learn how an extremely successful online business – VideoFruit – operates to attracts 1000s of customers, generates millions in revenue and became an international role model for many inspiring entrepreneurs with smart marketing tactics.
+This article is for entrepreneurs who want to learn how one of the most successful online businesses – VideoFruit – operates to attracts 1000s of customers, generate millions and is one of the main marketing authorities on this planet.

-[Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)
+[Tip 1]: The 5-Step Value Ladder You Can Base Your Business On

 Before building a sales funnel, you should understand the concept of the “value ladder”.
-I learned this really smart marketing concept from Russell Brunson.
+I learned this concept from Russell Brunson.

 The value ladder is your big-picture zoomed-out funnel strategy.

 As people “ascend” your value ladder, they’re offered more value.
 However, this value comes at a price ($).

 - Lead Magnet